Modern world

 -

 Why do we think it's easy to have a family?
-We think what is natural is easy.
-However, the sense of what is natural has evaporated by forgetting its law.
+We think it's easy what is natural.
+Yet, the sense of what is natural has evaporated by forgetting its law.
 So it is with love.
-Love is born from the law, It dies when it is trampled underfoot.
-Love perishes under the blows of anarchy Which confuses love and conceals it.
-Love takes on other finery.
-How can we believe that it is enough to Continue reading
+Love is born of the law, it dies when it is trampled underfoot.
+Love perishes under the blows of anarchy, which confuses and conceals love.
+Love takes on other guises.
+How can we believe that it is enough to… Continue reading

 -